Best Packable Down Jacket – Women’s Edition 2024

 Bottom-Line: A super-pricey but exquisitely cozy, lightweight down jacket that offers robust weather protection and all full complement of comfort- and convenience-enhancing features.

-RAB Women's Microlight Alpine Down Jacket for Hiking, Climbing, & Skiing
+Rab Women's Microlight Alpine 700-Fill Down Hooded Puffer Jacket for Hiking & Skiing

 Rab Microlight Alpine Down Jacket